 Ambulatory phlebectomy is a short procedure that requires small incisions and local anesthetic.
 However, the procedure is still minimally invasive and can be performed in your doctor’s office.
 The phlebectomy is performed entirely through a tiny incision on the surface of the skin, and no general anesthesia or overnight hospital admission is required!
-For patients here at Metro Vein Centers in any of our NY, NJ, or MI vein clinic locations, the entire procedure takes less than one hour to perform.
+For patients here at Metro Vein Centers in any of our New York, New Jersey, Texas, Connecticut, or Michigan vein clinic locations, the entire procedure takes less than one hour to perform.
 At the end of the procedure, patients can walk out with a simple Band-Aid over the small cut where the vein was removed.

 3. Ambulatory phlebectomy side effects & quick recovery

 Following your ambulatory phlebectomy, you will be able to go home on the same day.
 Phlebectomy side effects are generally quite mild.
 You may experience some mild postoperative pain, and you may also notice some swelling and/or bruising around the incision site.
 This is normal.
 Wearing compression stockings as directed by your doctor will help speed up recovery and promote healthy circulation.
 In fact, most patients can return to their normal activities within 24 hours of the surgery, with results improving over time with continued post-care.

 4. Complications are rare, but possible

 Like all procedures, ambulatory phlebectomy carries a small risk of temporary side effects; however, serious complications are extremely rare.
 Possible complications and serious side effects of phlebectomy include an allergic reaction to the local anesthetic used, inflammation, bruising, or a tingling sensation.
 An ambulatory phlebectomy patient who experiences complications should report the symptoms to his or her doctor immediately.

 5. Ambulatory phlebectomy is not your only treatment option